Marion Military Institute: Athletics

 Marion Military Institute athletics is nicknamed "Tigers".
 It is a member of Alabama Community College Conference (ACCC/Region XXII), which is a part of National Junior College Athletic Association (NJCAA) Division I. Currently, MMI has varsity teams for baseball, men's basketball, softball, tennis, cross country, and golf.
-The school colors were originally pink and green when established, but they were changed to orange and black following Woodraw Wilson's appearance at the MMI convocation.
+The school colors were originally pink and green when established, but they were changed to orange and black following Woodrow Wilson's appearance at the MMI convocation.
 Marion adopted the tiger as the mascot in tribute to Princeton University.

 After 15 consecutive winning games, MMI men's basketball team made history to capture school's first ACCC Basketball Championships in 2015–2016 season.
 They also represented Region XXII at the NJCAA Men's National Basketball Championships, but lost to McLennan Community College (70-78) in the first round.
 Marion Military Institute men's tennis team showed its dominance in the state of Alabama by holding the NJCAA Region XXII Championship five years in a row from 2011 to 2016.
 In 2013, the school hired former MLB player Matt Downs as the head coach of the baseball team.
 In 2016, Christopher Lawrence, former personal trainer of Javier Arenas and Kirani James, became the Marion's cross country coach.

 Marion Military Institute also had a football team, which captured the state championship in 1912.
 On November 28, 1918, MMI earned a 101–0 victory over Howard College Football Team at home.
 This is MMI Football's largest margin of victory and the second largest margins of defeat in the history of Samford University Football Team.
-In 1922 season, MMI cadets were defeated 0-110 by the University of Alabama at Tuscaloosa, Alabama in what still stands as the school record for largest margin of victory and as the Crimson Tide's only 100 point game.
+In the 1922 season, MMI cadets were defeated 0-110 by the University of Alabama at Tuscaloosa, Alabama in what still stands as the school record for largest margin of victory and as the Crimson Tide's only 100 point game.